All Episodes

 Fine.

-Who's spending the 700 billion?
+Who's spending the $700 billion?

 I asked this question in the first hour of today's extremely relevant, poignant, penetrating program.

-No, I'm asking you, I want you people to think about it and come up with an answer.
+I want you people to think about it and come up with an answer.

 Who's spending that money?

-It happened this morning on PMS NBC DNC TV on Joe Scarborough's show.
+It happened this morning on PMS NBC, DNC-TV, on Joe Scarborough's show.

-The columnist for the New York Times, Bob Herbert was the guest.
+The columnist for the New York Times, Bob Herbert, was the guest.

-Bob Herbert bent out of shape over the uh Britney Spears Paris Hilton ad run by McCain, but he thinks it's a racist ad.
+Bob Herbert bent out of shape over the Britney Spears Paris Hilton ad run by McCain, but he thinks it's a racist ad.

-Well, you just I'll tell you what, you figure it out on your own.
+He's got to be, well, I'll tell you what, you figure it out on your own.

-But I'm he he he refers here to the Washington Monument, and what he means is the victory tower, the victory column in Germany.
+And what he means is the victory tower, the victory column in Germany.

 He got that confused.